Table of Contents

-If you’re traveling with someone else, I highly suggest the It’s American Press.
-However, if you have the money to spend and are trying to pack as light as possible, I’d suggest the Porlex Mini.
+If you’re traveling with someone else, I highly suggest It’s American Press.
+However, if you have the money to spend and are trying to pack as lightly as possible, I’d suggest the Porlex Mini.

 We Also Have Some Instant Specialty Coffee

-When we left Texas in January, we had 3 different instant specialty coffee products with us.
-Instant coffee has come a long way in the last couple years and the specialty players in the realm are doing a pretty good job.
-Here are the different products:
+Instant coffee has come a long way in the last couple of years, and the specialty players in the realm are doing a pretty good job.
+Here is our favorite instant coffee:

 - Steeped Coffee – We backed Steeped on Kickstarter in October.
 This isn’t exactly instant coffee.
 It’s more like coffee-filled tea bags – except they’re specially engineered tea bags that work pretty well.
 These take up the most space.
 If I had to choose again, I would have gotten more of either Sudden or Voila.

-These have been really handy for afternoon cups when I just don’t want to grind more coffee manually or the couple times we’ve run out of coffee beans and needed emergency brews in the morning so we could have the energy to get out and buy more.
+These have been really handy for afternoon cups when I just don’t want to grind more coffee manually, or the couple of times we’ve run out of coffee beans and needed emergency brews in the morning so we could have the energy to get out and buy more.